-Homeschooling and Unschooling email lists, support groups, message boards, forums and newsletters for those practicing home education in Iowa, including Cedar Falls, Coralville, Dripping Springs, Dubuque, Fort Dodge, Iowa City, Loess Hills, Marshalltown, North Liberty, Sioux Falls, Storm Lake and Waterloo.
+Homeschooling and Unschooling email lists, support groups, message boards, forums and newsletters for those practicing home education in Iowa, including Ames, Cedar Falls, Coralville, Council Bluffs, Dubuque, Fort Dodge, Iowa City, Loess Hills, Marshalltown, Muscatine, North Liberty, Sioux Falls, Storm Lake and Waterloo.
 Locate fellow homeschoolers.
 Make new friends.
 Share resource ideas and curriculum / textbook information.

 Experience learning and education as it should be!